jonymaster/homelab-backups/README.md

 # Homelab Backups

-A webapp built with Next.js that uses FastAPI as a backend to schedule, edit and manage rdiff jobs for your homelab server
+A webapp built with Next.js and FastAPI as a backend for scheduling, editing and managing rdiff jobs for your homelab server.

 ## Notes